dribnet/purvs/README.md

-Added new interpretation of maeda clock.

-I based the design on the 9th clock shown, however i decided to experiment with the colour used and replaced the edge with pink.
-This creates a more neon glow effect which i think makes it look more a little more vivid.
+I based my concept on vintage maps and charts that document the sun and moons movements.

+I animated and designed the circles so that they would travel outwards with each passing millisecond, second, minute and hour.

+I plan to add more visual detail and the alarm mode, as well as rules and markers to give a numerical indication.

 ## PS1 MDDN 242 2017